-We also have memorandums of understanding with James Cook University, Queensland University of Technology, Monash University and a number of international institutes, including the Institute of Oceanology, Chinese Academy of Sciences (China), the National Oceanic and Atmospheric Administration (US), King Abdullah University of Science and Technology (Saudi Arabia), Institut Océanographique (Monaco), the Okinawa Institute of Science and Technology (Japan), the University of South Pacific (Fiji) and the Palau International Coral Reef Center.
+We also have memorandums of understanding with James Cook University, Queensland University of Technology, Monash University and a number of international institutes, including the National Oceanic and Atmospheric Administration (US), the University of South Pacific (Fiji) and the Palau International Coral Reef Center.
 Such partnerships promote effective and adaptable solutions to improve the protection of coral reefs and other reef-dependent biodiversity which underpin substantial socioeconomic benefits.

-In 2021-22, AIMS will expand initiatives under its new Indigenous Partnerships Plan to build Indigenous capability and capacity (through mutually beneficial research) that will support the sustainable management of land and sea country for future generations.
+In 2022-23, AIMS will continue to expand initiatives under its Indigenous Partnerships Plan to build Indigenous capability and capacity (through mutually beneficial research) that will support the sustainable management of land and sea country for future generations.

-Australia is a founding signatory of the International Coral Reef Initiative (ICRI) and, in partnership with Monaco and Indonesia, hosted the ICRI Secretariat from mid-2018 until mid-2021.
+Australia is a founding signatory of the International Coral Reef Initiative (ICRI).
 ICRI's operational network (the Global Coral Reef Monitoring Network) comprises a mechanism to advance its objectives.
 AIMS is currently global coordinator of the network.